 Burial.
 No law requires a casket for burial.
 However, you should check with the cemetery; it may require a certain type of container.

 Cremation.
 No law requires a casket for cremation.
 On the contrary, federal law requires a funeral home or crematory to inform you that you may use an alternative container, and to make such containers available to you.
 An alternative container may be made of unfinished wood, pressed wood, fiberboard, or cardboard.

-Most bodies are buried in established cemeteries, but there are no state laws in South Dakota that prohibit burial on private property.
-Local governments may have rules governing private burials, however.
-Before conducting a home burial, check with the town or county clerk and local health department for any rules you must follow.
+Local governments often also have their own rules governing private burials.
+Before conducting a home burial, also check with the town or county clerk and local health department for any additional rules you must follow.

 If you want to scatter cremated ashes in South Dakota, you should be aware of the following state and federal rules.

 South Dakota law allows you to place cremated remains in a crypt, niche, grave, or scattering garden in a dedicated cemetery.
 If you want to release ashes in any other location, South Dakota imposes the following restrictions: